4miau/4miau/README.md

 <h1 align="center">How's it going guys, it's Miau here.</h1>

 * My name is Scott 😎
-* Full-stack software & web developer/engineer, also a University graduate looking for employment 🎓
+* Full-stack software & web developer/engineer, also a University graduate working for Darena Solutions 🎓
+* I run my own contractor business (Miau LTD) focused on providing IT solutions to companies.
 * I quite enjoy working on **Back-end** as well as developing software and web apps using TypeScript and Node.js 💻
-* You can email me at: <a href="mailto:4miau@pm.me">4miau@pm.me</a> ✉️
+* You can email me at: <a href="mailto:4miau@pm.me">scottshokoya@pm.me</a> ✉️
 * If you'd like to contact me, my discord is **4miau**　❤️
 * For other more informal links, just click <a href="https://linktr.ee/miau">me</a>　🎲
 * PS: My profile picture changes a lot but it's usually Liyuu, YuIrI or a cosplayer because I am a fan of them 💕